All the questions you've ever had on this deadly form of pollution, answered by scientists from all over the world.

 16. WHAT IS THE ROLE OF AIR QUALITY MONITORING IN AIR QUALITY MANAGEMENT?

-Countries face several challenges when addressing air quality.
+There are several challenges countries face when addressing air quality.
 The cost of certified monitoring equipment, as well as regular calibration and maintenance, can be a heavy burden to many local authorities and national governments.
 It is important to note that the cost of air quality monitoring is much lower than the cost of air pollution reduction, the former being a public investment and the latter a private investment.
 It therefore makes sense for national governments and cities in developing countries to prioritize and invest in the establishment, operation, and maintenance of ground-level air quality monitoring networks, to generate reliable data on air quality.

 Many countries have no government-run monitoring networks using regulatory-standard equipment at all.
 In countries with limited resources, monitoring sites are often only located in their largest, most populated city.
 Many cities in developing countries can only afford to have a single monitoring site, or a few at most.
 This is something that needs to be addressed.